hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->

+Citation counts for <!--rinline dim(dfCitationsAttributesRaw)[1] --> papers were exported from Scopus in November 2011.

 The core of our analysis is a set of multivariate linear regressions to evaluate the association between the public availability of a study's microarray data and the number of citations received by the study.

-To explore what variables to include in these regressions, we first looked at correlations between the number of citations and a set of candidate variables, using Pearson correlations for numeric variables and polyserial correlations for binary and categorical variables.
+To explore which variables to include in these regressions, we first looked at correlations between the number of citations and a set of candidate variables.
 We also calculated correlations amongst all variables to investigate collinearity.

-Citation counts for <!--rinline dim(dfCitationsAttributesRaw)[1] --> papers were exported from Scopus in November 2011.

-We used a subset of the 124 attributes from <!--rinline citep(biblio["piwowar2011who-sha"], cito="usesDataFrom")--> previously shown or suspected to correlate with citation rate (Table 1).
-The main analysis was run across all papers in the sample with covariates found to a have significant pairwise correlation with citation rate.
+We used a subset of the 124 attributes from <!--rinline citep(biblio["piwowar2011who-sha"], cito="usesDataFrom")--> previously shown or suspected to correlate with citation rate.
+We selected covariates found to a have pairwise correlation with citation rate greater than 0.1 or less than -0.1 using Pearson correlations for numeric variables and polyserial correlations for binary and categorical variables (Table 1).
 These included: the date of publication, the journal which published the study, the journal impact factor, the journal citation half-life, the number of articles published by the journal, the journal's open access policy, whether the journal is considered a core clinical journal by MEDLINE, the number of authors of the study, the country of the corresponding author, the citation score of the institution of the corresponding author, the publishing experience of the first and last author, and the subject of the study itself.

 Publishing experience was characterized by the number of years since the author's first paper in PubMed, the number of papers the author has published, and the number of citations the author has received from PubMed Central, estimated using Author-ity Clusters.
 The topic of the study was characterized by whether the MeSH terms classified it as related to cancer, animals, or plants.
 For more information on study attributes see <!--rinline citep(biblio["piwowar2011who-sha"], cito="usesDataFrom")-->.
 Citation count was log transformed to be consistent with prior literature.
 Other count variables were square-root transformed.
 Continuous variables were represented with 3-part spines in the regression, using the rcs function in the R rms library.